 There are also a variety of activities to choose from like canyoneering, swimming, horseback riding, fishing, biking and much more.

 I strongly suggest that travelers spend more than a day here, as there is so much to see and do.
 Allocate at least a few days so that you can really get to know the beautiful park and its surroundings in the picturesque state of Utah.

-If you’ll be visiting multiple parks, or parks with high entrance fees, you would benefit from getting the US National Parks Pass.
+If you’ll be visiting multiple parks, or parks with high entrance fees, buying the US National Parks Pass is a good deal.
 BUY THE PASS AT REI and they will donate 10% of sales to the National Park Foundation.

 Find A Park gets you where you want to go.
 Select a park from the list or use the map to search by state.
 Once you’ve decided where you’re headed, check out the park’s online Plan Your Visit section.
 You’ll find great things to do, maps, calendars, directions, park brochures, and operating hours.

 Be sure to read the park’s Basic Information section so you can have a safe, enjoyable visit.

 If you’re traveling with pets, be sure to check with the park.
 Many of our parks allow pets on leashes and in campgrounds, some even have kennels.
 You’ll generally find pet information in the Plan Your Visit section or contact the park (see each park’s Contact Us page for details).

 Check out www.recreation.gov.
 You can make online reservations for some of our tours and campgrounds here, as well as learn about activities at other recreation sites.

 WHAT TO PACK FOR A NATIONAL PARK VACATION

 1. US National Parks Pass